zulip/zulip-gci/tasks/interactive-bots.md

 * Create a links bot in settings for an existing user.
 Use its credentials in `~/.zuliprc-local`.
 Subscribe the bot to the `devel` and `social` streams.

 * Check that the bot is working as expected.
-A functional bot should:
+It should:

   - react to the `@link` and `@resource` at the beginning of a message